 The ForgeRock Common REST API works across the platform to provide common ways to access web resources and collections of resources.

 Chapter 1

 Configure Outbound Email

-The outbound email service sends email from IDM, using a script or the REST API.
+This chapter shows you how to configure the outbound email service, so that you can send email through IDM, either by script or using the REST API.